AHWALab/EF5Docs/source/software_installation.rst

 Software installation
 *********************

+EF5 is open-source and can be run in Windows, MacOS and Linux.
+Get Started by downloading the source code (MacOS/Linux) or pre-compiled executable (Windows).

 Compiling EF5
 ==============
 EF5 uses the TIFF and GEOTIFF libraries for raster formats.
 Compilation can be performed in three steps: